This article originally appeared on VICE US

 His big break in movies was just four years before he played Willy Wonka, when he was plucked from a stint on Broadway to play a kidnapped mortician in 1967's Bonnie and Clyde.
 Director Arthur Penn told him at the time his performance in the tiny role was surprising.
 "I asked him what he meant, and he said he never imagined its being funny," Wilder wrote in his 2006 memoir, Kiss Me Like a Stranger.

-Outside of the comedy world, Wilder seemed most at home in family movies—specifically, those that were strange and unsettling.
+Outside of the comedy world, Wilder seemed most at home in family movies—specifically, strange and unsettling family movies.
 He somehow combined warmth with mania and darkness to bring us characters like Willy Wonka.
 Early on in Chocolate Factory, Wilder's Wonka seems like some kind of emotionally distant sadist with maybe a hint of a soul.
-Later, when he reveals that torturing children was a ploy, and that his real agenda was to hand over the keys to his candy empire to Charlie, the audience feels a sudden swell of elation that wouldn't be nearly as sweet if Wilder hadn't taken the character to such terrifying depths.
+Later when he reveals that torturing children was a ploy, and that his real agenda was to hand over the keys to his candy empire to Charlie, the audience feels a sudden swell of elation that wouldn't be nearly as sweet if Wilder hadn't taken the character to such terrifying depths.

 Maybe that's why no one has ever attempted to play the role of Willy Wonka ever again, and you can't convince me otherwise.